From: Eddie Chumney

 reduced to 16 have set out an agenda for future reforms that

-would legalise gay sex in saunas, public lavatories and
+would legalize gay sex in saunas, public lavatories and

 "cruising" areas.

-They have made clear that yesterday's Bill to equalise the ages
+They have made clear that yesterday's Bill to equalize the ages

 of consent for homosexual and heterosexual acts is only the start